Sustainable allergy tshirts

 I’ve seen families successfully keep an allergen-free home as well as successfully have allergens in the home and away from the allergic child.
 Either can work and, ultimately, this is a very personal decision for each family.
 Talk about it together, openly and honestly, to find out what works best for your family.
 Here is some excellent guidance about allergens in the kitchen from AAFA/KFA.
 Pediatricians are great at talking with kids about complex medical diagnoses.
 Listen closely to how they talk about food allergies with your child and underscore those lessons using the same language when you speak to your child.
 This will help deepen those lessons and solidify them.
-Find extra info on allergy alert shirts for your child.
+Discover additional info at Allergy T.Shirts.